PetLife Blog @ Pet & Country

 While we recommend visiting a professional groomer there are a number of home grooming activities you can carry out to maintain your dog’s coat between visits.
 Furrish is a fantastic new brand targeted at pet owners.
 This range includes everything you might need to look after your dog’s coat, and each product is developed for quality and effectiveness.
 Furrish use a full proof key to identify the products suitable for each coat type which covers, puppies, long straight coats, short coats, sensitive coats, curly and wavy and not forgetting the excessive shedders.

 Furrish have a range of shampoos suitable for all coat types.
 All Furrish shampoos are free from alcohol, silicones, SLES and parabens meaning they will be gentle on your dog’s skin & coat, add moisture and prevent static.
 The shampoos also contain natural wheat which will nourish, prevent breakage and strength, and plump the coat.
 There are 6 shampoos in the range.
+However if your dog has any skin issues or allergies there are a number of products stocked instore that can help with this.

 Brushing helps stimulate hair growth and distributes natural oils throughout the coat to keep it healthy and shiny as well as removing dead hair and debris from the coat.
 This prevents matting which can cause irritated skin, redness and sores.